mbabynames search ✿

-Denver is a two-syllable name of English origin, meaning "noble and strong".
+from the English, meaning "green valley".
+Denver is a two-syllable name of English origin, meaning "green valley".
 It trails off with a gentle -r, which shapes how middle names connect to it phonetically.

 2